County officials wrestle with thorny issue of crafting winery event rules

 Overall, there was a sentiment among some of the 200 forum participants that the regulations should focus on the scale and size of a winery event, instead of defining specific activities that should be curtailed.

-Activist Marc Bommersbach, of Westside Road, said this pending ordinance will serve as a template for other local agricultural enterprises.
+Activist Marc Bommersbach of Westside Road said this pending ordinance will serve as a template for other local agricultural enterprises.
 To that end, he’s worried about the greater prospects of cannabis tourism that could bring even more traffic and challenges for rural communities.

 “The supervisors have said recently whatever we come out of here in this winery event discussion is going to apply to all agricultural products, not just wineries but cannabis and everything,” Bommersbach said.
 “It really expands the scope here of what we are looking at.”